GravityPDF/gravity-pdf/README.txt

 * Bug: Prevent TinyMCE error when selecting a new template and other plugins define a custom TinyMCE plugin
 * Bug: Adjust PDF Template Upload limit from 5MB to 10MB
 * Bug: Fix Product field background color issue
+* Bug: Right-align prices in the product table

 = 4.3.2 =
 * Bug: Reverse pricing issue bug fix in 4.3.1 (under some circumstances it cause the incorrect Unit Price to be displayed in product table)